When Should I Replace My Running Shoes?

 The lifetime of your shoe is governed by these important standards:

 The surface you are running on is a decisive factor affecting your shoes’ lifespan.
 There is a suitable type of shoe for each terrain, whether roads, trails, or tracks.
-Therefore, always consider the terrain on which you run, whether it’s rocky or uneven, and check if your shoe is eligible for it or not.
+Therefore, always consider the terrain you run, whether it’s rocky or uneven, and check if your shoe is eligible for it.
 Otherwise, your shoe might not last for long.

-Runners have varied running habits that influence their strike and the high-impact areas of their shoes.
+Runners have varied running habits influencing their strikes and the high-impact areas of their shoes.
 For example, there are front-runners, mid-runners, and heel-runners or strikers.
 If you can’t determine which type of these you are, get a pair of shoes you used before over a prolonged time and check which area of the three is impacted the most.
 Then, when you purchase a new one, check the specifications to know if your shoe fits your running style.

 1) Forefoot Strikers: this is the most typical type of running style, namely hill runners.
 The effect of the strike appears under the biggest toe or towards the outer part of the shoe.
 This results in breaking the outsole, leaving the feet exposed.

-2) Midfoot Strikers: The effect surfaces in the middle or under the ball of the feet as well as the forefront.
+2) Midfoot Strikers: The effect surfaces in the middle or under the ball of the feet and the forefront.

-3) Heel Strikers: Runners who have prolonged rides are characterized by such type of running.
-According to experts, these runners are the most runners who replace their shoes regularly.
+3) Heel Strikers: According to experts, these runners are the most runners who replace their shoes regularly.
 As it appears from its name, the shoe wears off from its heels, which reduces the stability of the feet and the ankles.
 The shoe looks wholly clean, yet the heels are damaged, which causes falls and injuries.
 Heel striker is a common run style for long-distance road runners.

-Although none of these styles is better than the rest, runners need to have a clear idea about their styles before buying new shoes.
+Although none of these styles is better than the rest, runners should clearly know their styles before buying new shoes.

 Type of Shoe